Q: What is the Purpose of ODP?

-Q: What benefits do players who are not selected to region pools get from Region Camp?
+Q: What benefits do players who are not selected to region pools get from Region ID Camp?

 Experts tell us that for elite athletes to reach their potential, they need to play around 30 to 40 quality games per year where they are pushed by equal or superior opponents.
 The typical ODP player doesn’t get a sufficient dose of such games at the club-level because many of these club games are against inferior players.
 Other than a few top-of-the-table clashes or top club tournaments, club games can lack quality on a consistent level.
 ODP activities and Region Camp provide additional quality competition to supplement the club competitions.

 Region camp can also be an inspiring experience.
 Many players who are used to being the best in their club team, can get a rude awakening at region camp.
 They get exposed to the very best and become motivated to work harder and make the region pool the next time.
 For some players, Region Camp is a humbling experience.
 Players come home highly-motivated and with a new perspective.
 Player development is a long process, a journey affected by many factors and experiences, some positive and some negative.
 It’s hard to measure the impact each experience has on a player and hard to account for the intangibles.
 But many top American players look back on their experience at an ODP region camp as one of the turning points in their growth.